Laser420/managed_4626_vault/README.md

 ### The operator decides when to allow users to deposit and withdraw from the vault.
 When these interactions are disabled, the vault's assets are elsewhere, in a vault strategy contract farming yield.
 The operator also creates the vault strategy contracts which are meant to function as zap contracts and leverage DEFI legos to farm the greatest yield for the vault's users.
 Testing Steps
+# These testing steps are somewhat outdated - particularly how to upgrade and change strategy.
+I will fix this once the backend MVP is completed.
+#
 1. Deploy Vault
 	Constructer takes:
 				WETH Address,